Senior Sector Spotlight: Central Lions Seniors Association

 Written by: Breanne Harrison

-Conceptualized on May 11th, 1964, the previously named Lions Recreation Centre was “the first project of its kind on the continent”, as noted in Dr. Walter B. Hoover’s book ‘A Million Dollars Later: A Saga of Forty Years of Lionism.”
-With the funds of the Central Lions Club of Edmonton in their back pocket, the center’s development began, and the Bill of Rights for Elderly People was proposed and introduced on March 7, 1966.
+Conceptualized on May 11th, 1964, the Lions Recreation Centre was “the first project of its kind on the continent”, as noted by Dr. Walter B. Hoover.
+With the funds of the Central Lions Club of Edmonton in their back pocket, the center’s development began in 1966.
+In the same year, the Senior Citizens Association was incorporated in Edmonton; the very first seniors association in the city.

-Pearson was swayed to become CLSA’s Executive Director because of her mother’s indirect influence.
-Pearson states: “I accepted the position because it felt right, and it felt good to be helping people stay active.
-My mom was a very active member of her senior’s association, and I heard all the fun things she was doing.
+We had the privilege of conversing with Janice Pearson, the current Executive Director of CLSA, and learning about her experiences and goals within the organization.
+Pearson became CLSA’s Executive Director because of her mother’s indirect influence.
+“I accepted the position because it felt right, and it felt good to be helping people stay active,” she says.
+“My mom was a very active member of her senior’s association, and I heard all the fun things she was doing.
 It just felt right to be a part of all that.”

-“We try and provide programming for all elderly adults, all who have a wide variety of interests and hobbies.
+Pearson has been family oriented since the beginning of her position, doing all she can to ensure that everyone who joins the pride of CLSA feels included and welcomed.
+“We try and provide programming for all who have a wide variety of interests and hobbies.
 Our focus is on mental and physical health in a social environment.
 CLSA offers between 200 – 250 activities each season.
 The activities range from art, drama, music, crafts, cards, to fitness and sports to languages, special interest talks, and dance.”

-“[o]nce a month, we have a fun bingo and I am the caller.
-There is no cost and winners get very sought after (not really) prizes such as socks, pens, pop, or chocolate bars.
-We also do a draw at the end for a bigger prize, such as tickets to an event or an Oilers jersey.
-I love the fun we have as a group.
+Pearson wants to do more than just listen.
+She wants to truly know her members and have fun with those who take pride in their involvement with CLSA.
+Once a month, she leaves her office and breathes in the smell of pigment ink as seniors daub their bingo cards to colour each number she calls out.
+Yes, Pearson herself is the caller for CLSA’s bingo.
+In an email, she writes: “I love the fun we have as a group.
 I have my regulars who are always there, people who have never played bingo before, the competitive ones that I get to gently heckle, and the talkative ones.
 They drink coffee, snack on cookies, and generally have a great time.
 This is one time each month where I come out of the office, have some great laughs, and get to know my members.
 When my job feels overwhelming, bingo reminds me why I work here and why I love it.”

-To find out more information and to stay updated about upcoming CLSA events, visit the Central Lions Seniors Association website and/or subscribe to their newsletter!
+To find out more information and to stay updated about upcoming CLSA events, visit their website and/or subscribe to their newsletter!

 Website: www.centrallions.org